bgoonz/docs-collection/google-chrome/extensions/mv2/desktop_notifications/index.md

-// Create a simple text notification: var notification = webkitNotifications.createNotification( '48.png',  // icon url - can be relative
+// Create a simple text notification: var notification = webkitNotifications.createNotification( "48.png", // icon url - can be relative
-  'Hello!',  // notification title
+  "Hello!", // notification title
-  'Lorem ipsum...'  // notification body text
+  "Lorem ipsum..." // notification body text
 );

-// Or create an HTML notification: var notification = webkitNotifications.createHTMLNotification( 'notification.html'  // html url - can be relative
+// Or create an HTML notification: var notification = webkitNotifications.createHTMLNotification( "notification.html" // html url - can be relative
 );

 // Then show the notification.